-I do think we need to be discerning when it comes to choosing a church these days, we have to be very careful, um, to make sure we are going to a church that teaches God's Word as authoritative Word of God, that the Bible is, um, that it's truth and that we should stand on it.
-Um, and we need to make clear that we stand against culture, that we're counter the culture, that we don't conform to the world.
+I do think we need to be discerning when it comes to choosing a church these days.
+We have to be very careful to make sure we are going to a church that teaches God's Word as authoritative Word of God, that we should stand on it.
+And we need to make clear that we stand against culture, that we're counter the culture, that we don't conform to the world.
 And don't be ashamed of that.
 I wanna encourage you.
-Don't apologize for that stand boldly for it.
-Um, and stand proudly for that.
-And just lastly, you know, I believe that we've become desensitized to the topic we've become so used to seeing people in our circle where we work, or even now in the church who are living together, that it has become the normal and we just accept it as okay.
-And we ignore it.
-And I just wanna encourage you that we should always be standing for truth, standing for biblical truth, that God will give you a way to do it with grace.
-And with love that standard is to never change.
+Don't apologize for that.
+Stand boldly for it.
+And stand proudly for that.

+And just lastly, you know, I believe that we've become desensitized to the topic.
+We've become so used to seeing people in our circle where we work, or even now in the church, who are living together, that it has become the normal and we just accept it as OK, and we ignore it.
+I just wanna encourage you that we should always be standing for truth, standing for Biblical truth, that God will give you a way to do it with grace and with love.
+That standard is to never change.
 God does not change with culture.
-And once again, you cannot help what people do outside of your home, but you can help what happens inside your home.
-So as the holidays are approaching and you find yourself in a situation like Corey and I did many years ago, is that don't listen to the lies of Satan, where he'll say you're gonna offend somebody.
+You cannot help what people do outside of your home, but you can help what happens inside your home.
+So as the holidays are approaching and you find yourself in a situation like Corey and I did, don't listen to the lies of Satan, where he'll say you're gonna offend somebody.
 You'll ruin that relationship.
 You know what?
-It might, it might hurt that relationship.
-They might be mad at you, but who are you more worried about offending friends or family or God.
+It might, it might hurt that relationship, they might be mad at you, but who are you more worried about offending: friends or family or God?
 And that's the question you have to ask yourself.

-And I wanna encourage you at all of this is kind of like here on Fearless, as I say, often it comes down for our children.
+And I wanna encourage you at all of this is kind of like here on Fearless, as I say often, it comes down to our children.
 We're to set that example so our kids see that standard.
 Our kids need that clarity in this time of confusion.
 This world is just full of chaos.
-And we, as parents can set that standard and it takes courage, takes courage to stand and have those conversations with our family members and with those people around us.
-But courage is contagious.
+And we as parents can set that standard and it takes courage, takes courage to stand and have those conversations with our family members and with those people around us, but courage is contagious.
 And I promise you, although it might be difficult in the moment and you might have some blow back at times, but you honor God and He will honor you.